Create an Airwallex account today

 For businesses

-• Currencies and markets: Does it support your core foreign currencies and the countries you’re scaling into?
+• Currency and market coverage: Does it support your core foreign currencies and the countries you're scaling into?
+Check both the currencies you can hold and the local payment rails available in each market.

-Traditional banks vs modern solutions: Which multi-currency account is better?
+Traditional banks vs modern solutions: Which multi-currency account is right for you?

-When you compare traditional banks with modern fintech platforms like Airwallex, the trade‑off is usually between breadth of banking services (loans, cash handling, branches) and the cost, speed, and automation of everyday cross‑border payments.
+When comparing traditional banks with fintech platforms, the trade-off is typically between breadth of banking services — loans, cash handling, branches — and the cost, speed, and automation of everyday cross-border payments.

-Banks work well if you need in‑person support and credit facilities, and modern platforms are stronger when it comes to FX costs, like‑for‑like collections, and integrated tools for running global operations.
-Here’s a quick overview:
+Banks work well if you need in-person support and credit facilities; modern platforms are stronger on FX costs, like-for-like collections, and integrated tools for global operations.
+Here's a quick overview:

 Feature